 \section{Abstract}

-By Langlands \cite{RL}, and Deligne \cite{D1} we know that local constants are weakly extendible functions.
-Therefore to give explicit formula of local constant of an induced representation of a local Galois group of a non-archimedean local field $F$, we have to compute lambda function $\lambda_{K/F}$ for a finite extension $K/F$.
-In this article, when a finite extension $K/F$ is Galois, we give explicit formula for $\lambda_{K/F}$, except $K/F (F\ne\bbQ_2)$ is wildly ramified quadratic extension.
+By Langlands \cite{RL}, and Deligne \cite{D1} we know that the local constants are extendible functions.
+Therefore, to give an explicit formula of the local constant of an induced representation of a local Galois group of a non-Archimedean local field $F$ of characteristic zero, we have to compute the lambda function $\lambda_{K/F}$ for a finite extension $K/F$.
+In this paper, when a finite extension $K/F$ is Galois, we give a formula for $\lambda_{K/F}$.